Bongsakorn/cryptototamus/README.md

 # Crytototamus
-Encrypt your message with passphrase
+Sample encrypt and decrypt your message with AWS KMS

 ### Install
 ```
-go get gopkg.in/Bongsakorn/cryptototamus.v1
+go get gopkg.in/Bongsakorn/cryptototamus.v2
 ```

 ### Example